TomFreudenberg/udoo-arduino-cli/README.md

 ##### -L \<library.cpp\>

 Add necessary standard libraries to your project.
 Correct library path is automatically located by searching the libraries main .cpp-file.
 If you need the Servo library, you can add it just by `-L Servo.cpp`.
-You can add this option as often as needed like ` -L Servo.cpp -L Wire.cpp `
+You can add this option as often as needed like ` -L Servo.cpp -L Wire.cpp `.

+If you need to include libraries from local or project directories as well, you can add also relative librariy files like ` -L mylibs/motor/Motor.cpp `

 ##### -o \<build-path\>